VLCTechHub/VLCTechHub-push/README.md

 # Expo push notificaton server

-A simple node.js server to store user credentials in a MongoDB database and send notifications to them via a basic web interface.
+A simple node.js server to store user credentials in a MongoDB database and send notifications to them via a Heroku scheduler command (`/bin`).

 It is the server-side implementation of [Expo push notifications](https://docs.expo.io/versions/latest/guides/push-notifications.html) in node.js for which Expo themselves provide an identical tool [here](https://expo.io/dashboard/notifications), without the user saving part.